lorforlinux/docs.beagleboard.io/books/pru-cookbook/05blocks/blocks.rst

   PRU Block Diagram

-Each PRU accesses it's own DRAM starting at location 0x0000_0000.
+Each PRU accesses its own DRAM starting at location 0x0000_0000.
 Each PRU can also access the other PRU's DRAM starting at 0x0000_2000.
 Both PRUs access the shared RAM at 0x0001_0000.
 The compiler can control where each of these memories variables are stored.